 Peer reviews not only have a long-standing tradition in science but also among public administrators, e.g. in the OECD and the EU contexts.
-As Lehtonen (2007, 15) emphasises, "If there is a working method, a 'trademark', typical of the Organisation for Economic Co-operation and Development (OECD), it is peer review [...].
-Carried out on member countries' economic policies since OECD's creation in 1961 - and later in practically all areas of OECD activity, including environmental policy1 - peer reviews are a key instrument by which the OECD exercises power over member countries."
-Lehtonen (2007, 19) defines peer reviews as processes 'whereby members of a profession evaluate activities of other members of the same profession, criteria of judgement being drawn directly from the profession's own guality criteria'.
-If peer reviews are carried out by colleagues working on similar issues in another country or organisation, not only the reviewed but also the reviewers learn.
-More recently, peer reviewing became a popular type of ex-post assessment in the context of sustainable development strategies.
+As Lehtonen (2007, p.
+15) emphasizes,

+If there is a working method, a 'trademark', typical of the Organisation for Economic Cooperation and Development (OECD), it is peer review [...].
+Carried out on member countries' economic policies since OECD's creation in 1961-and later in practically all areas of OECD activity, including environmental policy-peer reviews are a key instrument by which the OECD exercises power over member countries.
+Lehtonen (2007, p.
+19) defines peer reviews as processes 'whereby members of a profession evaluate activities of other members of the same profession, criteria of judgement being drawn directly from the profession's own quality criteria'.
+If peer reviews are carried out by colleagues working on similar issues in another country or organization, not only the reviewed but also the reviewers learn.
+More recently, peer reviewing became a popular type of ex post assessment in the context of sustainable development strategies.
 In 2005, France was the first country to conduct a thorough peer review of its sustainable development strategy.
-Since then, Norway, the Netherlands, the Slovak Republic and Germany have also preferred peer reviews to researcher-led ex-post evaluations (Berger and Steurer 2006a; Spangenberg and Niestroy 2010).
+Since then, Norway, the Netherlands, the Slovak Republic, and Germany have also preferred peer reviews to researcher-led ex post evaluations (Berger & Steurer, 2006; Spangenberg & Niestroy, 2010).
 All peer reviews have been conducted by public administrators and other experts from two or more peer countries, supported by policy consultants.
-While consultants often prepare the background material and provide support in drafting the peer review report, the actual reviewing as well as the formulation of recommendations is a time-consuming task left to the peers.
+While consultants often prepare the background material and provide support in drafting the peer review report, the actual reviewing as well as the formulation of recommendations is a timeconsuming task left to the peers.
 A key strength of peer reviews is that peers know the inner workings of public administration well, so their recommendations take practical limitations into consideration.
 The downside of this strength, however, is that their recommendations are usually less critical or demanding than those generated by non-peer experts.